istio/istio.io/content/en/blog/2026/who-gives-progressive-delivery-to-istio/index.md

 The mesh-config incidents I have seen are rarely dramatic at the moment they happen.
 Nothing crashes.
 Nothing pages.
 The config was valid YAML, it passed admission, `istioctl analyze` was happy with it, and istiod accepted and distributed it without complaint.

-A `VirtualService` with a host that doesn't match what callers actually use routes nowhere.
-A `DestinationRule` declaring a subset whose labels no longer match any pod produces no endpoints.
+A `VirtualService` whose `hosts` don't match what callers actually use never applies at all, so traffic quietly keeps taking the route you thought you had just changed.
+A `DestinationRule` subset that still matches pods, but the wrong ones, sends traffic somewhere plausible and wrong.
 A tightened `PeerAuthentication` silently strands the one workload that wasn't ready for strict mTLS.

+The loud version of this is easier: a subset whose labels match *no* pod produces a cluster with no endpoints, and that announces itself as a 503 more or less immediately.
+It is the changes that leave the mesh in a valid, serving, subtly wrong state that go unnoticed.
 In each case every individual component did exactly what it was told.
 The change was well-formed and it was permitted.
 What was wrong was its *effect*, and nothing in the path from `kubectl apply` to the data plane was looking at effect.

 This is the general shape of configuration incidents, and it is why they behave differently from code incidents.
 A bad binary usually announces itself — it panics, it fails a health check, the container restarts.
 A bad configuration is frequently a *correct system doing the wrong thing*, and correctness checks do not catch that.